Pranshu321/searchwidget-angular/README.md

 yarn add filtering-package
 ```

-- Import the Widget: In your React component where you want to use the filtering widget, import it at the top of your file:
+- Import the Widget: In your Angular component where you want to use the filtering widget, import it at the top of your file:
 - you need to import the filtering.module module.
 For example:

 ```js